codegik/pocs/architecture/trade-offs/load-balance.md

 - The performance of this strategy (measured in total execution time for a given fixed set of tasks) decreases with the maximum size of the tasks.

-Work stealing
+## 7. Work stealing

-## Client Side
+### Pros

+- Reduce the idle time of workers since each worker can steal subtask from others.
+- Reduce overload of workers due well adapt to dynamic and irregular worloads.

 ### Cons

-- Client-side load balancing tends to suffer worse latency than server-side load balancing.
-- The client may have to wait for a timeout before it tries another server.
--
+- Could introduce non-determinism and unpredictability since the subtast execution depends of the availability.
+The algorithm can produce differente results for each run making harder to debugging and test.

+## 8. Client Side

 ### Pro

 - tends to enjoy greater throughput than server-side load balancing.

-## Server Side

 ### Cons

+- Client-side load balancing tends to suffer worse latency than server-side load balancing.
+- The client may have to wait for a timeout before it tries another server.

+## 9. Server Side

 ### Pros